Jucodez/sample_data_pipeline_using_mage/README.md

 This data pipeline takes the data from an API, cleans it, and loads it into a Google Cloud Storage Bucket.

 The pipeline creates two outputs.
 The first is a single file.
-However, due to file size a second approach is presented for easier manipulation
+However, due to file size, a second approach is presented for easier manipulation

 The second approach stores the file in partitions based on date for easier manipulation and processing.